Difference Between Structure and Class

 C++ Class Declaration

-Class is a user-defined data type, use for wrapping different types of data and functions together.
-C++ Class declaration syntax:
+A class is a user-defined data type, use for wrapping different types of data and functions together.
+A class is a collection of similar type of objects.
+A class member is accessed when it is instantiated (object created).
+C++ class declaration syntax:

 class class_name